Enumclaw Case Study

 Located approximately 40 miles south of Seattle, WA

 The video to the right is from a parent night hosted by the Enumclaw School District for families in understanding the new digital connected classrooms in which students in Enumclaw find themselves.
 This evening event was presented in a blended learning environment using both technology, traditional tools and face-to-face strategies for the evening’s activities.
 This evening was hosted near the beginning of the second year of their 1-to-1 program and helped to launch the important conversation for families, students, and educators about growing up, learning, and contributing in a digital world.
 What I love about this presentation is that families are able to make connections to their own experiences in the past while seeing things through a new lens that we now all experience each day.

 The learning does not stop for community members as we continue to help students thrive in the innovation era!

 Parenting in a Digital Age

 This project has been a true collaboration between myself and the Enumclaw School District.
-With the support of Superintendent Michael Nelson, who has joined in on many of the trainings himself, and the leadership of Chris Beals Director, Instructional Technology & Assessment and his team, we are able to do the work that truly matters everyday to students.
+With the support of Superintendent Michael Nelson, who has joined in on many of the trainings himself, and the leadership of Deputy Superintendent Chris Beals and his team, we are able to do the work that truly matters every day to students.